ManiAm/grafana-betterstack-proxy/README.md

 ## Run as a systemd Service

-To run the server in the background and start it on system boot:
+To run the project in the background and start it on system boot:

 1. Copy the service file:
 ```bash